GandalftheGUI/Duolingo2Anki/README.md

 1. Look for regressions, verbosity, and rule violations.
 1. Generate a new system prompt that attempts to fix issues with previous iterations.

 Some prompts were too permissive and ignored formatting constraints.
 Others were overly strict and produced unnatural English.
-I generated prompts until I felt performance has plateaued and clear tradeoffs had immerged.
+I generated prompts until I felt performance had plateaued and clear tradeoffs had immerged.
 In the end, ended up with 7 different prompts  (check them out in the [prompts folder](prompts/)) and selecting a final prompt was straightforward.

 ### Model Selection